idevicente/Phase-based_denoising_pipeline/README.md

 This pipeline is organized as following:

 * Both single-subject preprocessing and analysis are carried out by executing the script `<00_main.sh>` through the terminal, which sequentially runs the rest of the single-subject scripts.
-The purpose of these scripts are briefly discussed below.
+The purpose of the rest scripts are briefly discussed below.

 * Group-level statistics are obtained independently through the terminal (i.e. `<sh Group_analysis_ttest.sh>` and `<sh Group_analysis_MEMA.sh>`).